tmick0/arduino-rgbctrl/README.md

 ## Virtual machine

-rgb-ctrl is based on a virtual machine called rgbvm.
-It implements an application-specific instruction set, having 15 registers, a few basic arithmetic operations, color space conversion operations, and an output operation.
+rgb-ctrl is based on an 8-bit virtual machine called rgbvm.
+It implements an application-specific instruction set, having 15 general purpose registers, a flag register, an instruction pointer register, a few basic arithmetic operations, color space conversion operations, branching operations, and an output operation.

-Currently, rgbvm does not support branching and runs a loop over the bytecode starting from instruction offset 0, resetting to 0 when reaching the end of the program.
+Execution starts at instruction offset 0, resetting to 0 if the end of the program is reached.

 ### Opcodes